pujan003/Social-Network-Simulation/README.md

 ***NetworkGen***
 This module creates agents and simulates their behavior to produce a graph with nodes and edges.
 It consists of two processes.
-1.
-One is
+1. One is TimeKeeper.
-TimeKeeper
-.
 It keeps time in terms of the number of simulated seconds since its start.
 It advances the seconds at simulation speed as follows.
 It takes “alarm” requests by other “client” processes for a future time.
 If the request is for a past time, the request is denied (and the requester informed).
 Otherwise, the requester is woken up at the appropriate time.
 It can also be